Thugnakumar/C-/README.md

 # C_Plus_Plus
-"Hello, Jack is such a helpful being"
+"Hello, Jack is such a helpful bnd kinda weird eing"